grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

-The next morning we are up and about...reasonably early - we've got a pre-booked shop to pick up from Tesco, and, it turns out, some additional camping related items to pick up from a local Go Outdoors.
+The next morning we are up and about...reasonably early - we've got a pre-booked shop to pick up from Tesco, and, it turns out, some additional camping-related items to pick up from a local Go Outdoors.
 From there, we finally make a start, driving North out of Inverness on the A9.
 As we cross the Beauly Firth, I start to relax.
 The year _outside_ birding's been taking its toll; it's a